tonygustafsson/binancemon/README.md

 It stores all trades on LokiJS in binance.json.
 It then opens this database when it's time to calculate your trades and find good buying oportunities.
 K?

+## Configuration

+Change settings in config.json.

+    * binanceKey: false to only be able to get the latest 500 trades, or your API-key from Binance.
+    * logToFile: false to disable logging to file.
+Or a file path.
+    * useDatabase: The database file that should be used.
+    * market: The market to retrieve data from, ie ETHBTC
+    * userAgent: The useragent that will be presented to Binances API
+    * decimals: Number of decimals to consider and show
+    * maxTradesToFetch: Leave this to 500.
+API default.
+    * maxTradesToFetchTotal: For more than 500 the binanceKey is needed.
+If for example this is 5000 - it will do 10 request with 500 trades each.
+    * emaMargin: The margin in percentage from the current price to the exponensional moving avarage.
+Larger means that the current trade must be further from the EMA.
+    * emaHistoryLimit: The number of trades to take in consideration when estimating the EMA.

 ## More info

 https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md